rizdaprasetya/mt-alt-doc/en/after-payment/dashboard-usage.md

 11. Enter phone number in **Customer Service Number**, to receive phone calls from customers.
 12. Click **Save Preferences**.
   ![Dashboard Usage](./../../asset/image/after-payment-email-notif-config.png)
-  A message to confirm your actions is displayed,
 13. Click **OK**.
-  The email notifications are configured.

 ### Configuring Daily Report
 You can customize and choose the information to be available in the daily report.
 The daily reports can be configured to be sent to several email addresses at the same time.
 You can also disable the daily report feature.